How Many Cups And In A Quart

 Q: Are there different types of quarts?

 A: Yes, there are liquid quarts and dry quarts.
-However, this article focuses solely on liquid quarts, the type used for measuring liquids in cooking and baking.
+On the flip side, this article focuses solely on liquid quarts, the type used for measuring liquids in cooking and baking.
 Dry quarts are slightly larger in volume.

 Q: What if my recipe uses metric measurements?